BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-dev-git.md

 # Version control of Mathematica notebooks with git

 There are several problems with keeping Mathematica notebooks under version control with git, most notably:
-- Small changes to a file often introduce significant changes throughout the file.
+- Small changes to a notebook often introduce significant changes throughout the file.
 - The output of `git diff` is not very human readable when applied to Mathematica notebooks.

 The following are some suggestions to make working with notebooks under version control more tolerable.